Showing posts with label Barack Obama. Show all posts

 Monday, May 20, 2013

-This post begins a series of brief excerpts from a book I have,for all intents and purposes,written about the President as viewed through the lens of a staunch supporter and pastoral cheerleader of sorts.
+This post begins a series of brief excerpts from an Ebook- blog book-"Cheering Obama On!"- I have,for all intents and purposes,written about the President as viewed through the lens of a staunch supporter and pastoral cheerleader of sorts.
 I consider it tremendously fortuitous to have witnessed the inauguration of this country's first African American President in my lifetime.
 I even served as a volunteer on the Presidential Inaugural Committee when as fate would have it,I wound up once again living in our nation's capital just around the time of the historic election.

 So, even though some may be expecting a great intellectual,political and theological treatise on such a monumental topic, I just kept it simple and have compiled all of my retorts to news stories,spins and what some have characterized as minor or major scandals, reducing them to writing in the form of this humble book.